Skip to main content

 • The voter registration record of pre-registered voters

-• Location of voter’s place of registration or voter registration update
+• Location of the voter’s place of registration or voter registration update

 You can check the Florida Voter Guide for more details related to your voting rights.

-Notify the Florida Division of Election if you:
+You should submit a written complaint to the Florida Division of Elections if you:

 • Experienced a violation of the Help America Vote Act